 When Rol said he wasn't, as far as he was aware, Brian asked him to come below decks so they could talk.
 After a pause, Rol asked, "Armed or not", as he was uncertain if things had turned sour with the stranger that boarded?
 Brian said, "unarmed", which got the engineer's attention.
 Saying "OK", Rol headed below decks and Brian excused himself from the engineer.
 He pulled Rol aside saying, "I just want you to watch this guy.
 I don't want him downloading stuff and taking it off the ship.
 Do you mind?
 I have to go to this other meeting, do you mind watching him and making sure he uses whatever he needs, but he doesn't take any stuff.
 Can you handle that?
 And don't use your name.
 Your name is John.
 Ok?"
 Rol simply asked, "Is there something I should know?" without commenting on the fact that Sir Brian had used his real name when he called for the marine to come below.

 Brian repeated that he just wanted Rol to watch the man.
 He asked if Rol was able to do that and Rol said, "I should hope so."
-Once that was decided, Brian turned back to the engineer saying they'd prefer he'd remain aboard and not download anything.
+With that decided, Brian turned back to the engineer saying they'd prefer he'd remain aboard and not download anything.
 Brian then apologized that he had to be at another meeting.
 Rol stepped up, introducing himself as "Rol John".
 The formalities done, the port engineer agreed and got to work.
 Rol was willing to help with the work but found quickly that he would only get in the way if he tried.
-Once Zach was done with the message, he started researching medical facilities for neural stents.
+After Zach finished up with Brian's message, he started researching medical facilities for neural stents.
 Since much of the ship's systems were off line, Aiden took advantage of the downtime to read.

 Brian went above decks to get changed, and was stopped by Zach, who explained what they could do about the patent?
 He said they needed to send a message to Ealal Seewa, to confirm he was working with authorities in Podesti, or even knew he should.
 In explaining, Zach said he needed to write a message and find out from the IISS how much it would cost to send?
 Brian thanked Zach, and headed to change into more formal garb before leaving while Zach went to a terminal to call the IISS and ask how much a message to Risek would cost?
 He found it cost Cr 50, and caught Brian before he left, to ask for the money.
 But Brian said he was busy at the moment and Zach should "just man up and pay the fifty credits" as the crew laughed.
 Zach stopped sputtering and said he'd set up the message and Brian could send it, as he was uncertain if Brian would pay the Cr 50 afterward.

-Brian again suggested Zach should send it once he had it written, and he'd pay Zach the Cr 50.
+Brian again suggested Zach should send it after writing it, and he'd pay Zach the Cr 50.
 But, Brian added that he wanted a complaint added to the message.
 That he signed a contract with Seewa and didn't see why he was paying money to handle this issue?
 Zach again chided Brian, reminding the Knight he would make that back many times over, and should just deal with it as the cost of doing business.
 When Brian asked if that was Zach's legal advice, Zach said it was, and Brian paid the Cr 50.
-Once he had the money and Brian's OK, Zach went to write the letter and the Knights, Ms. Vik and Emkir left for their meetings.
+After getting the money and Brian's OK, Zach went to write the letter and the Knights, Ms. Vik and Emkir left for their meetings.
 As they moved, Mikah ticked off a list of things Emkir should not say in any of the meetings.
 She then called for a station taxi, to pick them up at the docking terminus near their berth, and they headed for their pick-up point.Getting To Mr. Ahkuariyo's Office

 Looking for someone to ask which room they were supposed to go to, they found a bank of robotic receptionists.
 Eventually approaching one of the robots, who's upper half extended from a reception desk, to ask about their appointment, the robot asked how it could assist?
 Mikah said they had an appointment and needed direction.
 The robot asked for the names of everyone in the team, and they each identified themselves.
 There was a processing pause before it said, "Please stand by for your escort."
 Within minutes, the team saw a stalk-based device on treads, with three limb stalks and a sensor/voder stalk, approaching.
 As it arrived, it oriented its sensor/voder stalk to the team and broadcast, "Please follow me."
 The voice was generic and slightly mechanical.
 The android then executed a turn in place and went off in a direction which appeared to head to the buildings lift banks.
 The team followed.

-The advantages of robot/android use become obvious as a lift was summoned by their guide in advance, and stood open, waiting for them.
-Once in the lift car, the floor had already been selected and the doors closed as they started rising.
-Eventually the car stopped at a floor and, when the doors opened, the android led them from the lift into conference room.
-As they followed the android, Sir Brian considered buying androids for shipboard work, in order to help with work like their engineering maintenance issues.
+The advantages of robot/android use became obvious as a lift was summoned by their guide in advance, and stood open, waiting for them.
+Getting into the lift car, they saw the destination floor was already selected and the doors quickly closed as they started rising.
+Soon, the car stopped at a floor and, when the doors opened, the android led them from the lift into a conference room.
+Following the android, Sir Brian considered buying androids for shipboard work, to help with work like their engineering maintenance issues.
 The conference room seemed to be a combination of office and conference room.
 The lone occupant was in the midst of squaring away his work as they entered.
-Once the team were in the room, the android left, drawing the door closed behind it.
+After they entered the room, the android left, drawing the door closed behind it.

-The man, who was 5'7, caucasian with balding grey hear and wearing something like ministerial robes, stood to face them as the 'droid left.
-Once the door was closed, the man introduced himself as Shwarii Ahkuariyo [ Sh-Wah-Ree Ack-Hu-Are-ee-Yo ] and asked how he could help them?
+The man, who was 5'7, caucasian with balding grey hair and wearing something like ministerial robes, stood to face them as the 'droid left.
+With the door closed, the man introduced himself as Shwarii Ahkuariyo [ Sh-Wah-Ree Ack-Hu-Are-ee-Yo ] and asked how he could help them?
 Brian nudged Mikah and said, "Alright, speak for us."
 Giving Brian an angry glance, Mikah turned her attention to Mr. Ahkuariyo and said, "We are the three Knights here to talk to you about meeting with the Duke during our visit to Rhylanor."
 As she said this, Mikah indicated herself, Zimzod and Brian.
 Then she pointed to Emkir and Inger saying, "These are Admiral Emkir Meshrumiikiim and our liaison, Ms. Inger Martinsdottor Vik."
-Once he checked the Idents, he greeted each Knight before addressing Ms. Vik and saying that he was honored to have a high-ranking member of the Port Authority visit.
+Checking the Idents, he greeted each Knight before addressing Ms. Vik and saying that he was honored to have a high-ranking member of the Port Authority visit.

 Trying to be funny, Zimzod made a comment about Emkir and 'not being honored' before realizing Mr. Ahkuariyo was addressing Ms. Vik and shut up.
 Marshalling his face, Mr. Ahkuariyo asked, as he turned back to Inger, "Can I ask you what your role is in this matter?"
 Inger said, "I am just here to assist at the request of the Knights."
 Ahkuariyo thanked her and said he hoped she would enjoy her time on-station and in-system.
 As he handed back Ms. Vik's Ident he said, "I worked here during part of your administration and I hope you are enjoying your retirement."
 Inger thanked him and said, "So far, so good" as the others bit back small laughs.
 Mr. Ahkuariyo continued, "It must be interesting." at which point Inger answered, "You got that right." while avoiding the man's eyes.